MarkPearlCoZa/Blog_General/_posts/2016-07-18-Taking-Longer-Is-Not-Natural.md

 Having recently moved to Auckland, I'm currently walking to work each day.
 Being new to the area, I rely heavily on Google Maps to show me the way.

 Google Maps is amazing - it show's me the optimal route to my office with a few alternate routes and how each alternate route will delay my estimated time of arrival.

-For the first few day's I took the optimal route - at the time I thought to myself why would I ever choose take a longer route when I know there is a quicker one?
-That would seem absurd.
+For the first few day's I took the optimal route - at the time I thought to myself why would I ever choose take a longer route when I know there is a quicker one - that would seem absurd!

 After a few day's I realized that Google Maps was optimising for one thing - quickest way to my destination.
 Did I really want to quickest way to my destination each time?